Sleep Backup Lab

 • Dedicated CPAP battery brands — Medistrom, Freedom, and others include adapters in their kits

 Expect to pay $25–$60 for a quality DC cable.
 Avoid ultra-cheap cables with no brand name — a faulty cable can damage a $1,000+ CPAP machine.
+If you're buying a battery at the same time, our best CPAP batteries on Amazon roundup includes options that ship with DC cables in the box.

 The bottom line

 If you're shopping for a backup battery and debating between a 250 Wh and a 500 Wh unit, try the smaller one with a DC cable first.
 You might be surprised how long it lasts.
+Understanding how many watts your CPAP actually draws will help you size everything correctly.

 Affiliate disclosure